neilhwatson/www.watson-wilson.ca/blog/2011/03/08/cfengine-tutorial/index.md

 Line 8 begins a files action.

 Line 10-29 should look familiar by now.
-They instruct Cfengine to copy files.
+They instruct CFEngine to copy files.
 There is one noticeable difference.
 The mycopy call passes the server “localhost&rdqduo and not the central policy server as we”ve seen in the past.
 The purpose of this is to have the local client backup its own files locally.
 Thus if the /var/cfengine directory is damaged it will be possible to recover the files from an alternate local location without needing the remote server.

-This shell script cf-failsafe.sh is not run by Cfengine but is called by the host, via cron, in the event that cf-agent fails to run.
+This shell script cf-failsafe.sh is not run by CFEngine but is called by the host, via cron, in the event that cf-agent fails to run.

     1  #!/bin/sh